NREL/MAGMA/readme.md

 1. If you have trouble with the render function, make sure the "rmarkdown" package is installed.
 If there are issues locating or sourcing files, make sure the appropriate working directories and paths are setup correctly.
 2. You can choose to run individual chunks or the entire package.
 This is setup in the input_data.csv file.
 Running the entire package could take a long time, particularly for large solution files and if the solution file has to be processed by rplexos (done the first time MAGMA is run).
 3. The name of your database file must start with "Model".
-4. Report any problems or issues to Matt O'Connell at NREL. matthew.oconnell@nrel.gov
+4. Report any problems or issues to Matt O'Connell or Brady Stoll at NREL. matthew.oconnell@nrel.gov or Brady.Stoll@nrel.gov

 ##### input_data.csv columns:
 1. ref.scenario
 	+ Name of reference scenario if comparing multiple solution files.
-Only used if more than one database is provided
+Only used if more than one database is provided.
+	Scenario name must be the name of the folder where the solution file is contained.
+Each different scenario's solution must be in its own individual folder.
 2. PLEXOS.Gen.Category
 	+ Categories in PLEXOS database.
 This must contain all the categories in your PLEXOS database.
 	+ Only required if "use.gen.type.csv" or "Using.Gen.Type.Mapping.CSV" is FALSE.